How to Shear a Sheep with Best Tips for Beginners

 Here’s a step-by-step guide on how to shear a sheep.

-Step 1: Sit the Sheep Down on Its Rump
+Step 1: Secure the Sheep on Its Rump

-The very first thing you need to do is to sit the shear sheep down on its rump.
-Here’s what you need to do to achieve this:
+The very first thing you need to do is to sit the shear sheep down on its behind.
+Here’s how:

 1. Plant your feet wide apart on either side of the sheep’s shoulders

-3. Sharply and firmly twist the sheep’s head back towards its furthest shoulder
+3. Firmly and carefully turn the sheep’s head back toward its shoulder to encourage it to sit.

 sheep shearers shearing sheep wool with electric clippers